Amarachukwu-Stella-Nneji/feedme-cp3407/User_stories.md

 | Real-time delivery issue & performance tracking | Admin | As an admin, I want to see delivery issues and performance metrics in real-time so I can identify bottlenecks and improve service | P30 | 2 |
 | Generate analytics & reports | Admin | As an admin, I want to generate analytics and reports so I can make data-driven decisions for platform growth | P40 | 2 |

-> Note: Additional user stories will be added as the project progresses.

 ---

-## Refined User Stories with MoSCoW Prioritization
+## Refined User Stories with MoSCoW Prioritization including their acceptance criteria

 # Iteration 1